xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pbd-create host-uuid=uuid_of_host sr-uuid=uuid_of_sr [device-config:key=corresponding_value]
 ```

-Create a PBD on your XCP-ng server.
+Create a <abbr title="Physical Block Device">PBD</abbr> on your XCP-ng server.
 The read-only `device-config` parameter can only be set on creation.

 To add a mapping from ‘path’ to ‘/tmp’, the command line should contain the argument `device-config:path=/tmp`

-For a full list of supported device-config key/value pairs on each SR type, see [Storage](../../storage).
+For a full list of supported device-config key/value pairs on each <abbr title="Storage Repository">SR</abbr> type, see [Storage](../../storage).

 ### `pbd-destroy`